ddaniel2137/compartmental_modelling/epidemics_mds/2 Simple compartmental models.md

     return dSdt, dIdt, dRdt, dCdt
 ```

-A notebook implementing the contents of this Computational Note is available on the book's companion Github repository in the folder / ch02/ sir_ mode1s.
+A notebook implementing the contents of this Computational Note is available on the book's companion Github repository in the folder /ch02/sir_models.

 ### 2.4.3.2 Accounting for reduced infectiousness